Carrie Underwood Doesn’t Want You To Workout To Lose Weight

 The star also shared how she felt different after giving birth to her second child at the start of the year and struggled when it came to feeling confident with her body again.

-“[After I was pregnant] with Isaiah, I was able to get back to the gym right away, and it was exciting and fun, and I felt strong quickly,” she recalled of how quickly she was able to start working out again after her first baby.
+“[After I was pregnant] with Isaiah, I was able to get back to the gym right away, and it was exciting and fun, and I felt strong quickly,” she recalled of how she was able to start working out again almost immediately after her first baby.
 “After Jacob, it was a different ballgame.”

-“My body had a different experience with pregnancy, in general,” Carrie continued of how things were different for her the second time around.
+“My body had a different experience with pregnancy, in general,” Underwood continued, sharing how things were different for her the second time around.

 She added that she was “down on” herself soon after welcoming the now 8-month-old into the world and would keep “putting [herself] down and wondering, ‘why isn’t this the same as it was a few years [ago]?'”